1989 Dutch general election

 General elections were held in the Netherlands on 6 September 1989.
 The Christian Democratic Appeal (CDA) remained the largest party, winning 54 of the 150 seats in the House of Representatives.
 This chamber served for 4 years and 7 months, the longest tenure of any modern Dutch parliament.

-The Centre Democrats party of Hans Janmaat won a seat.

 Following the elections, the CDA formed a coalition government with the Labour Party with the CDA's Ruud Lubbers continuing as Prime Minister.